ViktorijaPidika/homework/README.md

   3. An option to see/hide password, so that user could see if entered input is correct
   4. Change field borders to green color and return check mark inside it when user’s entered data meet the requirements
   5. Hide the “Confirm password” field and show it only when the user has provided a valid password
-  6. Change the input field title font weight to bold
+  6. Change the input field title fonts to bold
   7. Under the action button, add an option to switch to the login page.
 The user might have accidentally opened the registration form and already has an account.
   8. If the system specifications allow and it was not yet provided in previous steps, then offer the possibility to sign up using Google/Apple account